marcelo-michels/mm-node-ts/README.md

 # mm-node-ts

-A basic Node JS template created with `npm create mm` for startup projects with:
+A basic Node JS template created with `npm create mm` for setup project with:

 - Typescript
 - Husky